 The AMF endeavours to inform and support retail investors in their investment approach to enable them to make informed choices about their personal finances.

 The AMF provides a dedicated area on its website for retail investors as well as a Facebook page, AMF Epargne Info Service to keep them informed on a daily basis.
-Financial education also consists in the development of educational tools, such as the Finquiz mobile application for testing one’s financial knowledge and AMF Protect Epargne, an application for warning and raising awareness about scams.
+Financial education also consists in the development of educational tools, such as AMF Protect Epargne, a mobile application for warning and raising awareness about scams.

 The AMF meets regularly with investors at trade fairs, training sessions and web conferences and has a dedicated AMF Epargne Info Service team to answer their questions.